-Recalling the example being presented in the previous section reveals that all introduced semantic equivalence relations (except permutability) are necessary for transforming the request graph into the final, semantically equivalent prescript graph: An implementation of the virtual transcript-filter is found by semantic assimilation.
+In this section we demonstrated (by example) how the transformation request resolution process is expected to work.
+The basic rules driving this process have been introduced and their application has been shown in the example: An implementation of the virtual transcript-filter is found by semantic assimilation.
 The optimal source object is found by exploiting both semantic neutrality (insertion of the decompose-filter) and semantic reversibility of (de-)compose-filters (elimination of the compose-decompose pair).
 Finally, a format adaptation is realized by inserting a semantically neutral (more precisely: content-neutral) converter.
+The next section discusses the algorithm we propose for request resolution.

-3.4.3 Considerations on Graph Transformation Algorithms
+3.4 Considerations on Graph Transformation Algorithms